ThePieBaker90/On-The-Rim/Traits/Base Traits/Genes/Ability Genes/Natural Psycaster.md

 - **[[Complexity]]:**
 	- 2
 - **Effects:**
-	- Carriers of this gene know 1 level one psycast from any path.
+	- Carriers of this gene can learn an additional 1st level psycast from any path.